 Strategies to Upskill Your Workforce

 Picture this: you’re competing against a company that has the startup vibe going on.
 And you’re trying to remain on par, but you can’t keep up with their hiring initiatives.
 On top of that, many of your employees are in roles that are being pushed aside thanks to automation.
 What’s more, many of your frontline workers are not prepared to go fully digital.
 If this sounds familiar, you’re not alone.
-In fact, the World Economic Forum estimates that more than half of all employees around the world need to upskill or reskill by 2025 to embrace the changing nature of jobs.
+In fact, the World Economic Forum estimates that more than half of all employees around the world need to upskill or reskill by the next few years to embrace the changing nature of jobs.
 So how can companies bring learning to the forefront of their business tactics?

 Treat skilling as a business investment, not an expense.
 It’s easy to label learning development as another category in your budget.
 Rewire your mindset to think of it as an asset – something that will pay for itself over the years to come.